-The most effective coaching takes place when we are clear about the change or difference you are seeking.
+The most effective coaching takes place when we are both clear about the change you are seeking.
 This may be straightforward, e.g.

 - Demonstrating a particular leadership competence in the workplace

 - Helping to create an effective personal plan for transition into a new role